Orion-j/python/README.md

 ## In-Scope
 A Basic approach to solving problems and familiarizing oneself with the python syntax. <br>
 This is a collection of the "A code a Day" of my engineering journey #100DaysOfCode <br>
-Which comprises of daily task, some assignment given, and  Data Structures & Algorithm codes. <br>
+Which comprises of daily task, some assignment given, and  Data Structures & Algorithm(important topics) <br>
 These are very basic and also beginner-friendly programs.<br>
 Don't hesitate to contribute, code-wise, typography etc.
 Let's make this repo one that is a go-to for any python beginner<br>